9ins/console-input-manager/README.md

 * VERSION: Version of your console application.
 If you use **@version** variable on trademark file, The variable will be replaced with this key's value.
 * TITLE: Title text which be printed below trademark.
 It's may be title of your console application.
 * PROLOGUE: This key can be used  as long and detail information of your console application.
 It could be introduction or snippet of the console application.
 Line-break can be done by '\n' symbol.
 * QUERYS: This key is section what the separate query be specified for your console application.
+It's able to use some keyword for expressing informations, queries or logical conditions.
+Information part is starting with MESSAGE, Query part is starting with QUERY and Logical part is starting with IF, ELSE, GOT, CONTINUE or END.
-* MESSAGE001: This key will be printed as message while query process.
-It just print key's value.
+* MESSAGE001: This keyword will be able to print as information message.
+It's printing key's value to STD IO.
 It must be starting with 'MESSAGE' string.
-* QUERY001: This key is query what a user of console application can input what they choose or input.
+* QUERY001: This keyword is query what a user of console application can input what they input in keyboard.
 Later, input value will be included at result Map object.
+* IF001: This keyword is expressing a condition of upon QUERY.
+In above sample, if user input is 'y' about QUERY003, it will be goto QUERY001 by GOTO keyword.
+* GOTO001: This keyword is command to move execution position to specified value position.
+* ELSE001: This keyword is executed next keyword if upon IF keyword condition was wrong.
-* CONTINUE: This key represent whether it's gonna termination of query process. if user input 'n' or 'no', will be exit query and trigger process on  ConsoleTrigger implemented class.
+* CONTINUE: This keyword represent whether gonna termination or restart. if user input 'n' or 'no', will be exit and trigger process on ConsoleTrigger implemented class.
+* END: This keyword represent end of console input process.